Project · 2025

 Requests your location to select the nearest NOAA station.
 Open full screen ↗

-A mechanical tide clock has one gear that turns once every 24 hours and 50 minutes — the average lunar day.
-Set it to a local high tide, and it approximates the next one.
-It's elegant.
-It's also wrong.
+Mechanical tide clocks are genuinely beautiful objects.
+One gear, one hand, one rotation every 24 hours and 50 minutes - the average lunar day.
+Set it to a local high tide and it approximates the rhythm of the sea on your wall.
+There's real elegance in that.

-Tides don't run on averages.
-Local geography shapes them: inlet width, basin depth, river mouth backpressure.
+But tides don't run on averages, and that's not a flaw - it's the interesting part.
+Local geography shapes everything: inlet width, basin depth, the back-and-forth of a tidal river.
 The difference between the ocean beach and the intracoastal waterway a quarter-mile away can be two hours and several feet.
-A gear can't know that.
-A fixed calibration can't know that.
-Live data can.
+A gear makes a beautiful guess.
+I wanted to see what live data could do instead.

-spatial-utils · what it contributes to the clock
+spatial-utils · what it does in the clock

-• wgs84ToEcef Converts GPS coordinates and NOAA station positions from geodetic angles into 3D Cartesian space anchored at Earth's center.
-Necessary first step — degree arithmetic is geometrically invalid for distance comparisons because a degree of longitude shrinks from 111km at the equator to zero at the poles.
+• wgs84ToEcef Converts lat/lng into 3D Cartesian space anchored at Earth's center.
+You can't compare distances in degrees directly - a degree of longitude shrinks from 111km at the equator to zero at the poles.
+ECEF removes that distortion.

-• ecefToEnu Projects the vector between the user and each station into a local East-North-Up frame.
-Produces a distance that means what it says: metres along the ground, accounting for the WGS-84 ellipsoid rather than a sphere approximation.
+• ecefToEnu Projects the vector from your position to each station into a local East-North-Up frame.
+The result is a real ground distance in metres, accounting for the WGS-84 ellipsoid rather than a sphere.

-• getHorizontalDistance Collapses the ENU vector to a single ground-plane distance in metres, used to rank all ~3,400 NOAA stations and compute inverse-distance blend weights between the nearest ones.
+• getHorizontalDistance Collapses the ENU vector to a single ground-plane distance, used to rank all ~3,400 stations and compute the inverse-distance blend weights.

-The geolocation flow uses the Permissions API to detect blocked access before firing getCurrentPosition, retries with enableHighAccuracy: false on macOS Core Location failures, and surfaces OS-level fix instructions when the browser permission is granted but the system is blocking.
-Data refreshes every 6 hours.
+That last part was its own rabbit hole.
+The geolocation flow uses the Permissions API to check for blocked access before calling getCurrentPosition, retries with enableHighAccuracy: false when macOS Core Location fails quietly, and surfaces OS-level instructions when the browser thinks it has permission but the system is blocking it.
+None of that was planned.
+It just kept coming up.